IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/no-explicit-map-set-loops.md

 Disallows explicit iteration for maps and sets.

-In this case, "explicit iteration" means using the `values` method in a for loop.
+In this case, "explicit iteration" means using the a method like `entries` or `values` in a for loop, where omitting the method would result in equivalent code.
 Forbidding this can make code easier to read.

 Also see the [`no-explicit-array-loops`](no-explicit-array-loops.md) rule.